 When your cannabis plant is in its vegetative stage, it will only grow roots, leaves and stems, no buds or flowers at all.
 You can tell when the vegetative state has ended when the plant starts growing gender-specific parts in addition to leaves and vegetative growth.

 Gender is definitely something you want to be certain of as soon as possible, mixing male and female plants will completely ruin your crop.

 A well-known method for determining gender is to cautiously scrutinize the 5th set of leaves on your plant.
 This should be done right before the plant begins to flower.
 Indica’s and hybrids with Indica genetics will display their sex between the leaves of the plant just before they flower.

-Carefully look between the stems and leaves, you should be able to see either tiny white fiber like hairs, pistils or any bud forming the plant is female.
-Should the plant have a small ball or pollen sac instead of a fiber or tendril then your plant is defiantly male.
+Carefully look between the stems and leaves, you should be able to see either tiny white fiber-like hairs, pistils or any bud forming the plant is female.
+Should the plant have a small ball of pollen sac instead of fiber or tendril then your plant is defiantly male.
 This method is quite easy, however, it’s not the most reliable, and sometimes it can be very difficult to find the developed sex organs if they are too small.

 Be careful of hermaphrodites, they can sneak in there at the last moment and pollinate your girls which you definitely don’t want as it will lead to a bud loaded with seeds!
 Before the flowering stage and even during the 1st week or so of flowering keep checking for those sneaky little hermies.

 Apart from auto-flowers, marijuana is a photoperiod plant i.e. it is triggered into flowering when the days start shortening, as summer moves into winter.
 While there are less than 12 hours of darkness, your plants will remain in vegetative growth.
 When the hours of darkness increase to 12 hours or more, the plant/plants will begin flowering even if the plant is a little well-rooted seedling.